Kelly Holmes: 2004 Athens Olympic Games

-While training in 2003 for the 2004 Summer Olympics at a French training camp, Holmes suffered leg injuries and was depressed, she began cutting herself.
+In 2017, Holmes revealed that after training in 2003 for the 2004 Summer Olympics at a French training camp where she suffered leg injuries and became depressed, she began cutting herself.
 "I made one cut for every day that I had been injured", Holmes stated in an interview with the News of the World newspaper.
 At least once, she considered suicide, but she eventually sought help from a doctor and was diagnosed with clinical depression.
 While she could not use anti-depressants because it would affect her performance, she began using herbal serotonin tablets.
 In 2005, after her achievements at the 2004 Summer Olympics, Holmes chose to talk about her self-harm to show others that being a professional athlete is an extremely difficult thing to do and places the athlete under tremendous amounts of stress.
-Later, in September 2017, Holmes explained that "at my lowest, I was cutting myself with scissors every day that I was injured."
 Holmes's honesty quickly won her praise from people on Twitter.

 2004 saw Holmes arrive at a major competition, the Athens Olympics, with no injury worries for just about the first time in her career.
-She had originally planned to compete in just the 1,500 m but a victory over Jolanda Čeplak before the games had many saying she should take her chance in the 800 m as well.
+She had originally planned to compete in just the 1500 m but a victory over Jolanda Čeplak before the games had many saying she should take her chance in the 800 m as well.
 Holmes did not announce her decision to race in both events until five days before the 800 m finals.
 Along with three time World Champion Maria de Lurdes Mutola and Čeplak, Holmes was considered one of the favourites for the gold medal in the 800 m.
 In the final, Holmes ran a well-paced race, ignoring a fast start by a number of the other competitors, and moved into the lead ahead of Mutola on the final bend, taking the gold on the line ahead of Hasna Benhassi and Čeplak, with Mutola in fourth.
 Holmes became the seventh British woman to win an athletics gold, and the second after Ann Packer in 1964 to win the 800 metres.